Foto de protestantes sentados em uma avenida. Algumas pessoas seguram cartazes.

 InternetLab Reports – Public Consultations No. 07

-InternetLab Reports 03.14.2015 by Francisco Brito Cruz and Jonas Coelho Marchezan
+InternetLab Reports 03.14.2015 por Francisco Brito Cruz and Jonas Coelho Marchezan

 This is the seventh InternetLab newsletter about the Brazilian public consultations about the Marco Civil da Internet regulation and the Data Protection Draft Bill, organized by the Ministry of Justice.
 Check the numbers, statistics and hot topics of this week.